-We have established VSOE for certain SMS offerings, professional services, and training, but not for our software products or our Premier Plus SMS offering.
+We have established VSOE for professional services and certain training offerings, but not for our software products or our SMS offerings.
 We assess VSOE for SMS, professional services, and training, based on an analysis of standalone sales of the offerings using the bell-shaped curve approach.
 We do not have a history of selling our Premier Plus SMS offering to customers on a standalone basis, and as a result are unable to establish VSOE for this deliverable.
 As of July 1, 2014, we are no longer able to establish VSOE for legacy SMS offerings sold with our perpetual license arrangements.
-As a result, all perpetual license agreements that include legacy SMS entered into subsequent to June 30, 2014 will be recognized ratably over the legacy SMS service period.
-Loss of VSOE on legacy SMS offerings sold with our perpetual license arrangements did not have a material impact on our revenue in fiscal 2015 and is not expected to have a material impact on our revenue in future periods.
+As of July 1, 2015, we were no longer able to establish VSOE for SMS offerings sold with our legacy term license arrangements.
+As a result, all perpetual license agreements and legacy term agreements that include legacy SMS entered into subsequent to June 30, 2014 and June 30, 2015, respectively, will be recognized ratably over the legacy SMS service period.
+Loss of VSOE on legacy SMS offerings sold with our perpetual license and legacy term arrangements did not have a material impact on our revenue in fiscal 2016 and is not expected to have a material impact on our revenue in future periods.

 We allocate the arrangement consideration among the elements included in our multi-element arrangements using the residual method.
 Under the residual method, the VSOE of the undelivered elements is deferred and the remaining portion of the arrangement fee is recognized as revenue upon delivery of the software, assuming all other revenue recognition criteria are met.
 If VSOE does not exist for an undelivered element in an arrangement, revenue is deferred until such evidence does exist for the undelivered elements, or until all elements are delivered, whichever is earlier.
-Under the upfront revenue model, the residual license fee is recognized upon delivery of the software provided all other revenue recognition criteria were met.
+Under the historical upfront revenue model, the residual license fee is recognized upon delivery of the software provided all other revenue recognition criteria were met.
 Arrangements that qualified for upfront recognition during fiscal 2014 and prior periods included sales of perpetual licenses, amendments to existing legacy term arrangements and renewals of legacy term arrangements.